tom4s-lt/kpk-kitchens/models/README.md

 - Clarifications:
     - `symbol` - right now is the symbol as identified in the data warehouse & ops app - it generally is the higher level representation of the asset (the one that is transfered and held and symbolizes the strategy)
+	- `type_level` - property that expreses the type of "underlying"/"wraps" that a token has vs. the original representation
+        - `level=0` - native asset (includes wrapped native) OR ERC20 base token (the level 0 token) - base representation of the token without smart contracts in the middle
-	- `type_level` - property that expreses the type of "underlying" or "wraps" that a token has vs. the original representation (e.g. aEthWETH is level `1` because it contains WETH inside that token, representing only one asset, and an LP token would be level `2` because it contains wrapped tokens and has several underlyings).
-A base asset would have level `0`.
+        - `level=1` - level 0 tokens with extra smart contract/strategy layer (e.g. staked native tokens, mm receipts - aEthWETH is level `1` because it contains WETH inside that token, representing only one asset)
+        - `level=2` - tokens that represent more than 1 underlying token (e.g. an LP token would be level `2` because it contains wrapped tokens and has several underlyings).
     - `symbol_level_0` is the underlying base asset mentioned above (in the cases where asset isn't level 0, `symbol_level_0` in that case represents the asset directly below, not necessarily the level 0).
 - Possible improvements:
     - Eventually assets can have a related position to double-check that in the case of transactions that involve them (but they might not coincide with the actual transaction)